Paving Matroids: Defining Equations and Associated Varieties

 \begin{definition}[\cite{sidman2021geometric}] Suppose $P=\set{p_{1},\ldots,p_{d+4}}\subset \mathbb{P}^{d}$ lies on a rational normal curve of degree $d$.
 Using the notation of Theorem~\ref{teo cur}, consider the set

-Then we define $A_{CS}$ as the matroid defined by the $d+4+\size{\mathcal{Q}}$ vectors of $P\cup \mathcal{Q}$, and denote the associated matroid ideal by $I_{CS}$. \end{definition}
+Then we define $A_{CS}$ as the matroid defined by the $d+4+\size{\mathcal{Q}}$ vectors of $P \cup \mathcal{Q}$, and denote the associated matroid ideal by $I_{CS}$. \end{definition}

-In \cite[Theorem~4.2.2]{sidman2021geometric}, the authors constructed non-trivial quartics in $I_{CS}$ using the Grassmann-Cayley algebra.
-In Example~\ref{ext}, we will construct polynomials in $I_{CS}$ using Theorem~\ref{thm ci}. \begin{example} Consider the matroid $A_{CS}$ and take any $I=\set{i_{1}<\cdots <i_{6}}$.
-Consider the points:
+In \cite[Theorem~4.2.2]{sidman2021geometric}, non-trivial quartics in $I_{CS}$ were constructed using the Grassmann-Cayley algebra.
+In Example~\ref{ext}, we construct polynomials in $I_{CS}$ using Theorem~\ref{thm ci}.
+Note that, as discussed in Remark~\ref{for any matroid}(ii), the matroid $A_{CS}$ is not paving.